pmglab/KGGSEE/doc/source/options.rst

       - Output results in Excel format.
       - n/a
     * - ``--only-hgnc-gene``
-      - Only genes with an HGNC-approved gene symbol are considered in analyses.
+      - Only genes with an HGNC-approved gene symbol are considered in the analysis.
       - n/a
     * - ``--out``
       - Specifies the output prefix of results.